wp-plugins/countdown-clock/readme.txt

 == Installation ==

 1. Download the zip file and extract the contents,
-2. Upload the `countdown-clock` folder to your WP plugin folder `/wp-content/plugins/` directory,
+2. Upload the `countdown-clock` folder to your WP plugin folder `/wp-content/plugins/` directory
-3. Go to Plugins > Plugins, and activate the plugin,
+3. Go to Plugins > Plugins, and activate the plugin
-4. Go to Appearance > Widgets, and drag the widget to a sidebar,
+4. Go to Appearance > Widgets, and drag the widget to a sidebar
-5. Open countdown clock's settings menu and customize the clock type, size, colors, background dates and text.
+5. Open countdown clock's settings menu and customize the clock
+6. Select the "Event type"; either preset events like "Holiday" - "Christmas"
+7. Or your own event, e.g. "Celebration" - "Birthday",
+8. Important: please "save" after each drop-down selection,
-6. For a fully customized event, select the "My Countdown" event type and save the setting.
+9. Full customized event: select the "My Countdown" event type, save settings, and choose "My Countdown" in the countdown drop-down and save the setting
-7. Please send us comment regarding bugs to widgets at mycountdown.org, we make efforst to solve the problem
+10. Please send us comment regarding bugs to widgets at mycountdown.org, we make efforst to solve the problem
-8. Please rate our plugin!
+11. Please rate our plugin!

 == Screenshots ==